 Enabel takes your privacy serious.

 This general privacy protection notice (hereinafter referred to as the ‘Notice’) aims to inform you comprehensively in this matter.
-It outlines how we collect, use and safeguard your personal data.
+It outlines how we, as personal data controller, collect, use and safeguard your personal data.

 Please take time to read this Notice and become familiar with our practice in the matter.